All Products

 Note

-If an anomalous logon is detected, the session is immediately invalidated, and the user must log on again.
+If Alibaba Cloud Security detects an anomalous logon, the session is immediately invalidated, and the user must log on again.

-This setting is suitable for users who need long-term access to manage resources from a mobile device or client.
+This setting is suitable for users who require long-term access to manage resources from mobile devices or clients.

 Allow users to login with passkey

-Allows RAM users to log on to the Alibaba Cloud Management Console by using a passkey.
-For more information, see What is a passkey?
+If you select Enable, RAM users can log on to Alibaba Cloud with a bound passkey.
+For more information about passkeys, see What is a passkey?

-We recommend that you enable this setting to improve both the security and convenience of the logon process.
+We recommend Enable this setting to improve logon security and convenience.

-Specifies the maximum number of days a RAM user can be inactive before their console access (excluding SSO) is automatically disabled.
+The maximum number of days a RAM user can be idle before their console logon access (excluding single sign-on) is automatically disabled.

 Effective time: The setting takes effect the next day (UTC+8).